SSL, TLS, and HTTPS: Securing Web Communication

 SSL vs TLS

-SSL (Secure Sockets Layer) was invented by Netscape in the mid-1990s.
-SSL 3.0 was the final version, released in 1996.
-After SSL 3.0, the protocol was renamed to TLS.
+SSL (Secure Sockets Layer) came from Netscape in the mid-1990s.
+SSL 3.0 was the last version, released in 1996.
+After that, the protocol got renamed to TLS.

 Why TLS?